WarEagle451/Mythos/README.md

 If the build failed due to `CMAKE_MT-NOTFOUND` this is because CMake could not find the manifest tool.
 This is likely to occur when attempting to build for Windows with Clang.

+On Windows when compiling with Clang-CL and not using Visual Studio, this occurs because `vcvarsall.bat` has not set up the enviroment correctly, unfortunately editors like VS-Code can't set up that enviroment provided by `vcvarsall.bat`.
+This can be resolved by solution 3 below.

 On Windows this can possibly be solved by one of the following methods;
-1. Running vcvarsall.bat.
-2. Adding the parent directory of the manifest tool (mt.exe) to the `PATH` system enviromental variable.
+1. Adding the parent directory of the manifest tool (mt.exe) to the `PATH` system enviromental variable.
+This should be the easiest solution.
+2. Running vcvarsall.bat and specifying the `platform_type`, eg: x64.
 3. Manually setting `CMAKE_MT` in a CMakeUserPresets.json file (See below).
-The manifest tool should be located in `"C:/Program Files (x86)/Windows Kits/10/bin/{WINDOWS SDK VERSION}/x64"`
+The manifest tool should be located in `"C:/Program Files (x86)/Windows Kits/10/bin/{WINDOWS SDK VERSION}/{PLATFORM TYPE}"`
 <details><summary>CMakeUserPresets.json Example File</summary>

     {